Hometown TV12 Brockville

 This project, in partnership with the Hill 70 Memorial Foundation, curated the belief that young Canadians who are allowed to authentically remember and commemorate Canada’s past will find ways to honour the human sacrifice of the World Wars.

-The 16 students were chosen out of 42 interested applicants and attended Athens District High School, Brockville Collegiate Institute, Char-Lan District High School, North Dundas District High School and Rideau District High School.
+The 16 students were chosen out of 42 interested applicants and attended Athens District High School, Brockville Collegiate Institute, Char-Lan District High School, North Dundas District High School, Cornwall Collegiate and Vocational School and Rideau District High School.

 “On our trip, we explored many different cities and towns all having significance on The Great War,” said Grade 11 student Neven Socholotuk from North Dundas DHS.